Case Study: From Prototype to Reality

 At that point, it wasn’t just about increasing strength.
 It was about managing fatigue under repeated, real-world loading conditions.

 We stepped back and looked at material performance more closely, specifically focusing on fatigue resistance rather than just static strength.
-That led us to 12L14.
-With that change, the interconnect held up under actual use.
-The failures stopped, and the product performed reliably in the field.
+That led us to 12L14 steel.
+Stronger than aluminum, but soft enough to properly absorb the redistributed energy without fatiguing.

 Lesson Learned